 - Navigate to the project's Admin tool.

-- In the right side pane under "Project Settings", click Unit Quantity Based Budget.
+- Under 'Project Settings' in the sidebar, click Unit Quantity Based Budget.

 The system downloads a copy of the project-name-import-unit-quantity-based-budget.xlsx file to the download location for your web browser.